UVSasa/Wazuh-Siem/docs/02-agent-connection.md

 ![image alt](https://github.com/UVSasa/Wazuh-Siem/blob/main/Screenshots/Screenshot_003.png?raw=true)

 Then follow the steps:
-Afterwards you will having a running agent and your dashboard will look like mine the setup document.
+Afterwards you will having a running agent and your dashboard will look like mine in the setup document.